0xsequence/demo-waas-react-native/README.md

 (Check `waasSetup.ts` file to see for more details)

+### 3. Signing in

-3. Once you have an initialized Sequence WaaS instance, you can use it to sign in with email, Google or Apple.
+Once you have an initialized Sequence WaaS instance, you can use it to sign in with email, Google or Apple.
 Check the `App.tsx` file for more details.

+### 4. Wallet operations

+Once signed in, you can use the `sequenceWaas` instance to perform wallet operations like sending transactions, signing messages, etc. Check the `App.tsx` file for more details.

+---

 ## ./ios and ./android folder specific instructions